Supersheep50/The-Hey-Look-Listen-Website/README.md

 - **Podcast Page**

   - The Podcast Page showcases all the episodes of the HLL podcast with updates every 2 weeks.
-Users can listen to epiosdes here if they like or click the player and be brought to the HLL Spotify page.
+Users can listen to episodes here if they like or click the player and be brought to the HLL Spotify page.
     ![Podcast page](frontend/src/assets/podcasts-page.jpg)

 - **Add a post**